KarlPiper/apple-wasd-keyboards/README.md

 ## About

 * Print quality
   * No line-width related issues whatsoever.
-If anything the look is a bit bold compared to my Macbook and old Apple keyboards.
+If anything the look is a bit bold compared to my MacBook and old Apple keyboards.
 Printing in a dark grey rather than black is one way to offset this.
-  * I chose to have the funciton key row printing in white, on black keys, the printing here looks perfect.
-Possibly sharper and less bold; closer to the intended look.
+  * I chose to have the funciton key row printing in white, on black keys, the printing here looks perfect as well.
+Possibly even sharper and less bold; closer to the intended look.
-  * A couple keys are sligntly offcenter or have slightly heavy printing.
-The keys are curved though so it's forgiven.
+  * A couple keys are ever so sligntly off-center or have slightly heavy printing.
+The keys, of course, are curved, so it's forgiven.
   * I suggest using a more open command symbol (⌘) than mine.
 The counters are slightly muddy.
-  * No kerning issues on keys printed with words. (template does use some custom kerning)
+  * No kerning issues on keys printed with words. (template does use some custom kerning, success!)
 * Board pictured
   * WASD V2 87-Key Custom Mechanical Keyboard
   * DIP switch arrangement: 1 enabled, 2-5 disabled, 6 enabled.
 * Template used
   * wasd-ai-104-8.28.2015.ai (104/87-Key US ANSI Layout)
-  * All legends for 104 key board were filled in.
+  * Legends for the full-size 104 key board were filled in.

 ## Character Styles